An Expert’s Guide to Commercial Heating Systems

 Perimeter Radiation Coils

 Located around the edges of a room, perimeter radiation coils directly condition an area’s air by exposing it to the heat produced, usually by hot water or steam, which runs throughout a building.
-This solution is often championed for its high energy efficiency and lack of reliance on vent systems, which can be disruptive to install and often lead to the circulation of dust and pollutants throughout a building.
+This solution is often championed for its high energy efficiency and lack of reliance on vent systems, which can be disruptive to installation and often lead to the circulation of dust and pollutants throughout a building.

 Here are some of the advantages: